You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 At the entrance to the lower floor of Sangay Lhakhang is a small rock passage where it’s believed that those who can crawl through it will cleanse all their sins.
 Sangay Lhakhang house of Buddhas of the three times.
 Behind the statues is a passageway believed to have once led to Tharpaling.

 The upper floor is the Lhakhang complex’s main and holiest sanctuary.
-The central statue is Guru Rinpoche, flanked by his eight manifestations and the eight Chortens.
+The main statue is Guru Rinpoche, flanked by his eight manifestations and the eight Chortens.
 Hidden behind the statue of Guru Rinpoche is the meditation cave, where he left his body imprint.
 There are also thousands of small statues of Guru Rinpoche.

-or Anabhog bhavana), was built in 1900 by Gongsa Ugyen Wangchuck, the first King of Bhutan when he was the 12th Trongsa Penlop.
+Sampa Lhundrup Lhakhang (Complete Fulfillment of one’s Mind and Thoughts or Anabhog bhavana) was built in 1900 by Gongsa Ugyen Wangchuck, the first King of Bhutan when he was the 12th Trongsa Penlop.
 The entrance has paintings of the Guardians of the Four Directions and various local deities.
 The local deity, Shelging Karpo, is represented as a white ghost-like figure riding on a white horse above the doorway to the right.
-The central statue inside the temple is a 10 m tall statue of Guru Rinpoche, flanked by the statues of the eight manifestations of Guru.
+The main relic is a 32-foot-tall or 10-meter-tall statue of Guru Rinpoche, flanked by the statues of the eight manifestations of Guru.

 The Construction of Ka-Gong-Phur-Sum Lhakhang